-Perk up a pair of flip-flops with roses made in a cotton yarn.
+Get ready for summer with fancy footwear.
+Perk up an inexpensive pair of flip-flops with rosettes made in a cotton yarn.
 So cute for beach and boardwalk strolling.

 Embellish a jar top with a large rosette, add a matching ribbon and make a Worry Jar.
-Especially helpful for kids who tend to carry the weight of the world in their young hearts.
+Especially helpful for kids who tend to carry the weight of the world on their young shoulders.

 We all know troubles and problems can pile up.
 A jar like this helps to visually take them from our shoulders and give them to the One who will carry them for us.

 The rosettes can be made in three different sizes as indicated in the parenthesis in the pattern.

 For the large rosette, begin with chain 53